Android 15 in comparison to Android 14

 Perfect for:

-• Those moments where you don’t want your friends seeing your 24 unread WhatsApp messages
+Those times where you don’t want your friends to see your 24 unread WhatsApp messages

 Thief Protection